Does Carrying A Heavy Backpack or Bag Make the Curve Worse?

 Health Risks of Heavy Backpack, Bag, Suitcase, Briefcase, and Purse

-Carrying heavy items (such as a bag, suitcase, briefcase, purse, and backpack) can cause a strain on the shoulders, back, and neck.
-The child’s body will try to compensate for the additional weight by leaning forward; this can make the body adopt a position that puts the spine out of alignment.
+Carrying heavy items (a bag, suitcase, briefcase, purse, and backpack) can cause a strain on the shoulders, back, and neck.
+The child’s body will try to compensate for the additional weight by leaning forward.
+When this occurs, the body adopts a position that puts the spine out of alignment.
 It can also wear out and weaken the muscle; thereby leading to poor posture.

 The longer someone carries extra weight, the worse the condition and body posture get.
 Over time, the person can experience pain, flexibility problems, stiffness, and reduced range of motion.
 This can increase one’s potential for injury.
 It can also cause sore or stiff neck, backache, headaches, and sore shoulders.